creachadair/recipes/README.md

 are given in English units.
 To the extent possible I have tried to normalize the notation for these units, since there is some variation.

-One of the peculiarities of English recipes, is that they often use liquid meaures (teaspoons, tablespoons) for small amounts of dry ingredients such as salt, spices, baking powder, and baking soda.
+One peculiarity of U.S. recipes is they often use liquid meaures (teaspoons, tablespoons) for small amounts of dry ingredients such as salt, spices, baking powder, and baking soda.
 The correct way to measure dry ingredients is of course by mass -- and professional cooks even in the U.S. do so.
-Family recipes, however, are rarely written that way -- and in fact many home kitchens do not maintain a suitable mass balance.
+Family recipes, however, are rarely written that way.
+In fact many home kitchens do not maintain a suitable mass balance.
 Many of the recipes you find in English on the Internet are aimed at home cooks, and so share this peculiarity.

-Someday I would like to convert all the dry volume measures in my recipes to mass, but that task has so far eluded my patience.
-If you have a notion to give that treatment to one of the recipes here, feel free to send me a pull request.
+I may eventually convert more of the dry volume measures in my recipes to mass.
+The specific impediment is that the volume conversion to mass varies by ingredient (e.g., all-purpose flour is generally converted at 125–130g per cup;
+whole-wheat bread flour at 120g; white granulated sugar at 215g per cup).
+So I'll need to update each recipe separately.
+Another issue is simple
+convenience: For ingredients where precision doesn't matter (e.g., sugar in quickbread) it is just simpler to use a scoop than a mass balance.

 Here are the basic liquid measure notations.
 Note that culinary teaspoons are ordinarly sold in sets with 1/8, 1/4, 1/2, and 1 teaspoon measures.